silksil/call-for-code-hackathon/README.md

 ### Introduction
-This app has been while participating in the [Call for Code Hackathon](https://github.com/silksil/NOTES-CHEATSHEET/blob/master/productivity.md).For 2018, the Call for Code Global Challenge asks developers to create solutions that significantly improve preparedness for natural disasters and relief when they hit.
+This app has been while participating in the [Call for Code Hackathon](https://github.com/silksil/NOTES-CHEATSHEET/blob/master/productivity.md).
+For 2018, the Call for Code Global Challenge asked developers to create solutions that significantly improve preparedness for natural disasters and relief when they hit.

 The app has been programmed together with [Stratos Tsompanopoulos](https://www.linkedin.com/in/etsompanopoulos/) and [Tim van Vliet](https://www.linkedin.com/in/ACoAAA_PFNsBV4XKVT6WAdwhDbnGU-kaISXY6nU/)